NannyML/nannyml/docs/deep_dive/performance_estimation.rst

 3. Quality of calibration is evaluated by comparing Expected Calibration Error (ECE) [4]_ for raw and calibrated (predicted) probabilities on test:

-    - If in any of the folds ECE score is higher after calibration (i.e. our calibration makes things worse) calibration will not be performed.
+    - If in any of the folds ECE score is higher after post processing (i.e. calibration curve is worse) calibration will not be performed.

     - If in each fold post processing improves the quality of calibration, calibrator is fitted on whole reference set